frnktrgr/demo_simplesamlphp_sp/08_production/README.md

 -    /*
 -    // Example of a LDAP authentication source.
 -    'example-ldap' => [
--        'ldap:LDAP',
+-        'ldap:Ldap',
 -
--        // Give the user an option to save their username for future login attempts
--        // And when enabled, what should the default be, to save the username or not
--        //'remember.username.enabled' => false,
+-        // The connection string for the LDAP-server.
+-        // You can add multiple by separating them with a space.
--        //'remember.username.checked' => false,
+-        'connection_string' => 'ldap.example.org',
 -
--        // The hostname of the LDAP server.
--        'hostname' => 'ldap.example.org',
--
 -        // Whether SSL/TLS should be used when contacting the LDAP server.
+-        // Possible values are 'ssl', 'tls' or 'none'
--        'enable_tls' => true,
+-        'encryption' => 'ssl',
 -
--        // Whether debug output from the LDAP library should be enabled.
+-        // The LDAP version to use when interfacing the LDAP-server.
--        // Default is FALSE.
+-        // Defaults to 3
--        'debug' => false,
+-        'version' => 3,
 -
--        // The timeout for accessing the LDAP server, in seconds.
+-        // Set to TRUE to enable LDAP debug level.
+Passed to the LDAP connector class.
--        // The default is 0, which means no timeout.
+-        //
+-        // Default: FALSE
+-        // Required: No
--        'timeout' => 0,
+-        'ldap.debug' => false,
 -
--        // The port used when accessing the LDAP server.
+-        // The LDAP-options to pass when setting up a connection
--        // The default is 389.
+-        // See [Symfony documentation][1]
--        'port' => 389,
+-        'options' => [
 -
 -            // Set whether to follow referrals.
-AD Controllers may require FALSE to function.
+-            // AD Controllers may require 0x00 to function.
+-            // Possible values are 0x00 (NEVER), 0x01 (SEARCHING),
+-            //   0x02 (FINDING) or 0x03 (ALWAYS).
--        'referrals' => true,
+-            'referrals' => 0x00,
 -
+-            'network_timeout' => 3,
+-        ],
+-
+-        // The connector to use.
+-        // Defaults to '\SimpleSAML\Module\ldap\Connector\Ldap', but can be set
+-        // to '\SimpleSAML\Module\ldap\Connector\ActiveDirectory' when
+-        // authenticating against Microsoft Active Directory.
+This will
+-        // provide you with more specific error messages.
+-        'connector' => '\SimpleSAML\Module\ldap\Connector\Ldap',
+-
 -        // Which attributes should be retrieved from the LDAP server.
 -        // This can be an array of attribute names, or NULL, in which case
 -        // all attributes are fetched.
 -        'attributes' => null,
 -
+-         // Which attributes should be base64 encoded after retrieval from
+-         // the LDAP server.
+-        'attributes.binary' => [
+-            'jpegPhoto',
+-            'objectGUID',
+-            'objectSid',
+-            'mS-DS-ConsistencyGuid'
+-        ],
+-
--        // The pattern which should be used to create the users DN given the username.
+-        // The pattern which should be used to create the user's DN given
--        // %username% in this pattern will be replaced with the users username.
+-        // the username. %username% in this pattern will be replaced with
+-        // the user's username.
 -        //
 -        // This option is not used if the search.enable option is set to TRUE.
 -        'dnpattern' => 'uid=%username%,ou=people,dc=example,dc=org',
 -
--        // As an alternative to specifying a pattern for the users DN, it is possible to
+-        // As an alternative to specifying a pattern for the users DN, it is
--        // search for the username in a set of attributes.
-This is enabled by this option.
+-        // possible to search for the username in a set of attributes.
+This is
+-        // enabled by this option.
 -        'search.enable' => false,
 -
--        // The DN which will be used as a base for the search.
+-        // An array on DNs which will be used as a base for the search.
+In
--        // This can be a single string, in which case only that DN is searched, or an
--        // array of strings, in which case they will be searched in the order given.
+-        // case of multiple strings, they will be searched in the order given.
--        'search.base' => 'ou=people,dc=example,dc=org',
+-        'search.base' => [
+-            'ou=people,dc=example,dc=org',
+-        ],
 -
+-        // The scope of the search.
+Valid values are 'sub' and 'one' and
+-        // 'base', first one being the default if no value is set.
+-        'search.scope' => 'sub',
+-
 -        // The attribute(s) the username should match against.
 -        //
 -        // This is an array with one or more attribute names.
-Any of the attributes in
+Any of the
--        // the array may match the value the username.
+-        // attributes in the array may match the value the username.
 -        'search.attributes' => ['uid', 'mail'],
 -
+-        // Additional filters that must match for the entire LDAP search to
+-        // be true.
+-        //
+-        // This should be a single string conforming to [RFC 1960][2]
--        // Additional LDAP filters appended to the search attributes
+-        // and [RFC 2544][3].
+The string is appended to the search attributes
--        //'search.filter' => '(objectclass=inetorgperson)',
+-        'search.filter' => '(&(objectClass=Person)(|(sn=Doe)(cn=John *)))',
 -
--        // The username & password the SimpleSAMLphp should bind to before searching.
-If
+-        // The username & password where SimpleSAMLphp should bind to before
--        // this is left as NULL, no bind will be performed before searching.
+-        // searching.
+If this is left NULL, no bind will be performed before
+-        // searching.
 -        'search.username' => null,
 -        'search.password' => null,
--
--        // If the directory uses privilege separation,
--        // the authenticated user may not be able to retrieve
--        // all required attribures, a privileged entity is required
--        // to get them.
-This is enabled with this option.
--        'priv.read' => false,
--
--        // The DN & password the SimpleSAMLphp should bind to before
--        // retrieving attributes.
-These options are required if
--        // 'priv.read' is set to TRUE.
--        'priv.username' => null,
--        'priv.password' => null,
--
 -    ],
 -    */
 -
 -    /*
 -    // Example of an LDAPMulti authentication source.
 -    'example-ldapmulti' => [
--        'ldap:LDAPMulti',
--
--        // Give the user an option to save their username for future login attempts
--        // And when enabled, what should the default be, to save the username or not
--        //'remember.username.enabled' => false,
--        //'remember.username.checked' => false,
--
--        // Give the user an option to save their organization choice for future login
--        // attempts.
-And when enabled, what should the default be, checked or not.
--        //'remember.organization.enabled' => false,
--        //'remember.organization.checked' => false,
+-        'ldap:LdapMulti',
 -
 -         // The way the organization as part of the username should be handled.
 -         // Three possible values:
 -         // - 'none':   No handling of the organization.
 Allows '@' to be part
 -         //             of the username.
 -         // - 'allow':  Will allow users to type 'username@organization'.
 -         // - 'force':  Force users to type 'username@organization'.
 The dropdown
 -         //             list will be hidden.
 -         //
 -         // The default is 'none'.
 -        'username_organization_method' => 'none',
 -
 -        // Whether the organization should be included as part of the username